 Garza strives to serve tasty prana-rich food.
 “Every culture has healthy options and prepares them with loving ways.
 Our menu is our response to make healthy foods part of new traditions.
 I feel like my family would be proud of the way we’re going to try to do things in the future.”

 Garza isn’t really preparing the Standard Mexican-American Diet, either.
-What’s different from the way he prepares his foods, versus the recipes from his grandmother, are that he substitutes meats, cheeses, milks, eggs and gluten for healthier alternatives.
+What’s different from the way he prepares his foods, versus the recipes from his grandmother, is that he substitutes meats, cheeses, milk, eggs, and gluten for healthier alternatives.
 Back when his grandmother was a child in Corpus Cristi, she had a fairly healthy, GMO-free balanced diet.
 Rosalie’s father was a grocer.
-She also grew a lot of her own herbs and fresh fruit, tomatoes and jalapenos and chile piquin.
+She also grew a lot of her own herbs and fresh fruit, tomatoes, and jalapenos and chile piquin.
 Living on the coast, she would buy seafood directly from the fishermen.
 She always talked about buying fresh.